 All display areas enjoy barrier-free accessibility via ramps or lift.

 We offer dedicated guided tours of Schönbrunn Palace for blind and sight-impaired visitors upon request.
 These tours give visitors access behind the cordons and allow them to feel particular objects, including doors, ceramic stoves, furniture, interior surface decoration, curtains, busts and floors.

 Duration: approximately 90 minutes

 Guide dogs are permitted and accompanying persons receive free admission.

 Museum Sign Language Guide

-Our video guides in Austrian Sign Language (ÖGS) and International Signs (IS) are available for the deaf and the hard of hearing.
+Our video guides in Austrian Sign Language (ÖGS) and International Sign (IS) are available for deaf and hearing-impaired visitors.

-Reduced admission fees for persons with special needs on presentation of ID.
+Reduced admission for persons with special needs upon production of ID.